jeremyw/stamp/README.md

 Using unambiguous values will also help people who read the code in the future understand your intent.

-### Aliases

-You might be concerned that the method name "stamp" isn't descriptive enough for developers reading your code who aren't familiar with this gem.
-If that's the case, the following aliases are available:

-* `stamp_like`
-* `format_like`

 ### Rails Integration